-Having just developed and workshopped her third solo show with Bad Hats Theatre in August, and with a run of A Midsummer Night's Dream set to begin in mid-November, Eliza is looking forward to a lot of time in the theatre.
-In addition to her acting, Eliza is continuing several writing projects and a busy teaching schedule.
-After finishing up a fall of guest artists visits across the city, Eliza looks forward to jumping into winter classes with Purple Carrots Drama Studio and and Queen Bees Arts Education.
+Having just developed and workshopped her third solo show with Bad Hats Theatre in August, and closing a run of A Midsummer Night's Dream in November, Eliza is coming off an exciting time in the theatre.
+Currently, Eliza is working on several writing projects and a busy teaching schedule on top of an exciting new year of auditioning.
+Eliza is a Project Initiator in the Puppetry eXploratory Laboratory with Puppetmongers Theatre and is presently enjoying winter classes with Purple Carrots Drama Studio and and Queen Bees Arts Education.
 Find more information on Eliza's pen and paper ventures here, her work in arts education here, and check out what's new and upcoming!

-Eliza has been cast as Hermia/Moth in A Midsummer Night's Dream, with Shakespeare BASH'd.
-After months of rehearsal with a fantastic ensemble, Midsummer is set to run November 12th to 17th.
-Tickets are nearly sold out - click here to scoop up the last few and check out Eliza's cast interview on her media page.
+Eliza has closed a run as Hermia in A Midsummer Night's Dream, with Shakespeare BASH'd.
+After months of rehearsal with a fantastic ensemble, Midsummer was met with a sold-out run and rave reviews.
+You can still check out Eliza's cast interview on her media page.

 Eliza's first solo show O was an official selection of the United Solo Festival in New York City, and was performed in the heart of the NYC theatre district on 42 Street in November 2018.
 O earned a five star review and Critics' Choice from All About Solo as well as a United Solo Award for Best Satire.
 Read the review here.